Science allows us to make sense of the world around us.

 The next frontier

-After graduation in May, Voelker will begin her next big adventure — her President’s Prize project that involves big, bold ideas.
+After graduation in May, Voelker will take part in a fellowship at The Aerospace Corporation in California before beginning her next big adventure — her President’s Prize project that involves big, bold ideas.

 She plans to research and learn from accessibility projects in South Africa, develop new games and teaching methods for children with autism and help bring Ohio State to the forefront of science accessibility by hosting an international conference at the university.